Valle Alto del Lozoya

 Pinilla del Valle

-The first official document about the village of Pinilla, the land registry of the Marquis of Ensenada, reports already in 1750 This town had a church with Tower, a flour mill, a forge, a tavern, a butcher shop and a hospital for poor.
+The first official document on the village is from the Catastro del Marqués de la Ensenada, reports already in 1750 This town had a church with Tower, a flour mill, a forge, a tavern, a butcher shop and a hospital for poor.
 In that then Pinilla del Valle belonged to the region of Segovia, and it was not until 1883 It became a part of the community of Madrid.

 Among all the attractions we can highlight reservoir Pinilla, the largest reservoir of the five that are found in the Lozoya River, and the cave of the barren, an area known as 'Valley of the Neanderthals', with seven sites where research work continues from the Regional Archaeological Museum.

 ¡Descubre con Sierra Norte de Madrid the peoples of Madrid!